mportuga/eslint-detailed-reporter/README.md

 ## Release History

+- 0.5.4 Made it so that Top Errors and Top Warnings table only show up when needed.
 - 0.5.3 Fixing issue with npm package that caused report not to run
 - 0.5.1 Initial release